-Venstre - The liberal party of Denmark currently holds 47 seats in the national parliament of Denmark and is the largest party in the country.
-At the moment, party is in the opposition after a period of ten years as head of government.
+Venstre - The Liberal Party of Denmark - currently holds 34 seats in the Folketinget - The National Parliament of Denmark - and is the third largest party in the country.
+Since 2015, the party has been holding the Prime Minsiter position.

 Venstre is a liberal party emphasizing individual freedom, free markets and liberalization of business.
 The party sees responsibility of the individual and joint responsibility for society and for each other is a precondition for freedom.

-Lars Løkke Rasmussen (MP) is the President of Venstre.
+Mr. Lars Løkke Rasmussen is Prime Minister of Denmark and President of Venstre.

-Venstre believes that participation in a legally binding international community and cooperation with other nations will ensure that Denmark says a free and independent country.
+Venstre believes that participation in a legally binding international community and cooperation with other nations will ensure that Denmark stays a free and independent country.

-The party works to devlop open societies, through free communication, trade and movement across og people and ideas across borders.
+The party works to devlop open societies, through free communication, trade and movement of people and ideas across borders.
 Venstre considers free trade and fair competition as the best means to generate higher wealth.

 - low inflation rate